 FARMING AND FOOD EDUCATION THAT FEEDS GROWING MINDS AND BODIES

-We've partnered with FoodCorps to offer garden-based education to elementary students, allowing youth to experience food in new ways and discover the impacts of a healthy lifestyle.
-Our before-and-after school clubs engage children in hands-on education through our school garden and greenhouse, where they grow, eat, and learn about nutritious food that aids in their understanding of sustainable food systems and empowered eating practices.
+We've partnered with the New Britain Parks and Rec to offer garden-based education to elementary students, allowing youth to experience food in new ways and discover the impacts of a healthy lifestyle.
+Our after school clubs engage children in hands-on education through our school garden and greenhouse, where they grow, eat, and learn about nutritious food that aids in their understanding of sustainable food systems and empowered eating practices.
 Grow, eat and learn about food using our school greenhouse and garden!

 STRIVE Garden Girls: ROOTS

 We provides weekly lessons to at-risk students from the YWCA STRIVE after school program at Slade and Pulaski Middle Schools.
 The Garden Club girls learn about sustainable agriculture and nutritional value through hands on gardening and cooking activities.
 The girls also participate in educational field trips for experiential learning at farms and other food related facilities, to further nurture their understanding about the importance and impact of fresh, locally grown food on the environment and our bodies.